-Whilst Kariba is known for its challenging fishing of Tiger and Vundu catfish, fishing for Kariba bream is not only sporting, but being easily caught on a fly, makes this a worthwhile fish and a favourite amongst fishermen.
+Whilst Kariba is known for its challenging fishing of Tiger Fish and Vundu catfish, fishing for Kariba bream is not only sporting but being easily caught on a fly, makes this a worthwhile fish and a favourite amongst fishermen.

 Bream (Oreochromis mortimeri) is recognized by the olive green blotches and/or bands on its back and side.

 Bream mainly feed amongst weed beds along the dead tree lines and are usually caught at around 2kg and make up a large percentage of the catch on the lake.

 Most people tend to think of bream and tilapia as the same fish.
 Actually, it is a little-known fact that bream and tilapia are two different species.

 They are very similar in both appearance and taste, with both species classified under the Cichlids family.

 Tilapia fish are plant or sediment feeders whereas bream tend to be more predatory.
 Bream will eat small fish, prawns, crabs, worms.

 The bream found in Lake Kariba is divided into 3 types:

 Rainbow Bream are the Sargochromis Carlottae, also known as the Rainbow Happy.

 Green Bream species are named the Sargochromis codringtonii.
 They are also known as the Green Happy.